PaloAltoNetworks/panhandler/docs/metadata_configuration.rst

 2. Multiple configuration files.
 Each should contain a valid template fragment and may use jinja2 variables.
-   These templates may be XML, JSON, YAML, Text, etc. For Pan-OS devices, these are XML fragments from specific stanzas of the Pan-OS device configuration tree.
+   These templates may be XML, JSON, YAML, Text, etc. For PAN-OS devices, these are XML fragments from specific stanzas of the PAN-OS device configuration tree.

 Snippet details